 Enjoy antioxidant/anti-inflammatory herbs and spices in dishes and as teas, such as ginger, cinnamon, basil, fennel, cardamom, licorice, cilantro, coriander, cumin, lemongrass, oregano, parsley, rosemary, sage, thyme, nettles, tulsi, lavender, rooibos, and tumeric.
 Refresh your spice cabinet to maximize potency.
 Don't wave your spice bottle over a steaming pot otherwise it will spoil.

-Make your own veggie soup purees, organic miso soup, and bone broths.
+Make your own veggie soup purees and bone broths.

 Use high quality Himalayan salt.
-Choose chips and snacks with sea salt and avoid vegetable (soy)/corn/cottonseed and partially hydrogenated oils.
+Choose chips and snacks with sea salt and do your best to avoid vegetable (soy)/corn/canola/cottonseed and partially hydrogenated oils.
 That said, when choosing chips at least opt for organic oils if possible.

 Reducing inflammation through nutrition is a significant and transformative step to managing chronic pain and improving your overall health.
 I look forward to seeing you at your next appointment!